 - 1. Please start subject line with DIPL 6001AA - 2.
-In addition, include a clear and fully self-explanatory subject line, including any action requested.
-Examples of self-explanatory subject lines are: "DIPL6001AA: Special appointment needed to discuss draft due October 30," "DIPL6001: Cannot make meeting April 15," special appointment requested," etc. Non-explanatory Subject lines such as "DIPL 6001" or "Class" will result in a delayed answer or a lost message my Spam program deletes e-mails that do not contain content-related subject lines. - 2.
-Include an appropriate professional greeting.
-My Spam program deletes e-mails lacking an appropriate professional greeting.
-"Hi Prof," "Hi," or a missing greeting do not constitute appropriate professional greetings. - 3.
-Use your Seton Hall e-mail account.
+In addition, include a clear and fully self- explanatory subject line, including any action requested.
+Examples of self- explanatory subject lines are: "DIPL6001AA: appointment request," "DIPL6001: Cannot make class October 4," etc. Non-explanatory Subject lines such as "DIPL6001" or "Class" will result in a delayed answer or a lost message my Spam program deletes e-mails that do not contain content-related subject lines.

+4 If the number of students in the class exceeds 10, the syllabus schedule may be modified to allow for the necessary time for all presentations.

+2. Dear Dr. Balmaceda," "Dear Prof. Balmaceda" and "Dear Professor Balmaceda" are appropriate professional greetings.
+My Spam program will delete e-mails lacking an appropriate professional greeting.

+As a School of Diplomacy, maintaining a professional environment is key.
+I also address the students professionally, as Ms., Mr., or the gender-neutral Mx.
+Kindly prepare a paper desk name plate with your last name and desired prefix for the first weeks of class.

+- 3. Use your Seton Hall e-mail account.
 My Spam program deletes unexplained e-mails from unknown (non-Seton Hall) accounts - 4.
-Please label any attachments clearly, using a document title such as DIPL6001AAPresenstationSMITHDAYMONTHYEAR.doc. - 5.
-E-mails from DIPL 6001 will normally be answered in three batches: late Monday evenings, Wednesday evenings, late Friday evenings.
-If I have more than one e-mail from you waiting in my inbox, please keep in mind that I will look at the most recent of your e-mails first; please incorporate into it any relevant information from other e-mails you may have sent during this period.
+Please label any attachments clearly, using a document title such as SMITHDIPL6001AAPresenstationDAYMONTHYEAR.doc.
+All attachments names must contain your last name, the item and class number. - 5.
+E-mails from DIPL6001 will normally be answered in four batches Monday, Tuesday, Thursday and Friday evenings.
+As I teach all day Wednesday, I normally have no access to e-mail on that day.
 Complex discussions are much more efficiently conducted in person or by phone than by e-mail correspondence.